View Deloris Steven's Obituary on www.swtimes.com/ and share memories

 Deloris Steven

+Deloris was preceded in death by her husband, Forrest Steven; and a daughter, Vanessa Baldinado.

+She was a devoted mom and nana and loved her God and her church family, as well as her country.

 Funeral service will be 10 a.m.
-Tuesday at Cavanaugh Church with burial at Woodlawn Cemetery under the direction of Ocker-Putman Funeral Home in Fort Smith.
+Tuesday, April 23, 2019, at Cavanaugh Church officiated by Pastor Will Harmon with burial at Woodlawn Memorial Park, under the direction of Ocker-Putman Funeral Home in Fort Smith.

-She is survived by six sons, Terry, Michael and Craig Barnes, Steven Forrest and Kim and Terry Steven; two sisters; and several grandchildren and great-grandchildren.
+She is survived by her six sons, Terry Barnes of Roland, Michael Barnes and his wife Patricia of Cameron, Craig Barnes of Pocola, Steven Forrest of Port Angel, Wash., Kim Steven of Fort Smith and Terry Steven and his wife Carol of Port Richie, Fla.; two sisters, Mary Spevacek of Dayton, Wash., and Chris Spurlock of Hesperia, Calif.; 12 grandchildren; and several great-grandchildren.